-- completion of or reference to extensive preclinical laboratory tests and preclinical animal studies, all performed in accordance with the FDA's Good Laboratory Practice, or GLP, regulations; - submission to the FDA of an investigational new drug, or IND application under which the holder may begin conducting human clinical trials, provided that the FDA does not object; the IND must be updated annually; - performance of adequate and well-controlled human clinical trials to establish the safety and efficacy of the drug candidate for each proposed indication; and - $\bullet \quad$ submission to the FDA of an NDA after completion of all pivotal clinical trials.
+- completion of or reference to extensive preclinical laboratory tests and preclinical animal studies, all performed in accordance with the FDA's Good Laboratory Practice, or GLP, regulations; - submission to the FDA of an investigational new drug, or IND application under which the holder may begin conducting human clinical trials, provided that the FDA does not object; the IND must be updated annually; - performance of adequate and well-controlled human clinical trials to establish the safety and efficacy of the drug candidate for each proposed indication; and - submission to the FDA of an NDA after completion of all pivotal clinical trials.

 An IND application is a request for authorization from the FDA to administer an investigational drug product to humans.
 We have submitted six INDs for our hormone therapy drug candidates.
-Requests to withdraw the INDs for TX-002HR and TX-003HR were submitted in December 2019.
-The INDs for TX-004HR, TX-001HR, TX-006HR, and TX-009HR remain active.
+The INDs for TX-002HR and TX-003HR were withdrawn in December 2019, the IND for TX006-HR was made inactive in October 2020 and the INDs for TX-009HR was made inactive in December 2020.
+The INDs for TX-004HR, TX-001HR, remain active.
 The IND for ANNOVERA was transferred from the Population Council to us in May 2019 and is also active.

 Clinical trials involve the administration of the investigational drug to human subjects under the supervision of qualified investigators in accordance with current Good Clinical Practices, or cGCPs, which include the requirement that all research subjects provide their informed consent for their participation in the clinical trial.
 A protocol for each clinical trial and any subsequent protocol amendments must be submitted to the FDA as part of the IND.
-Additionally, approval must also be obtained from and central or each clinical trial site's institutional review board, or IRB, before the trials may be initiated, and the IRB must monitor the study until completed and re-assess and approve the study at least annually.
-There are also requirements governing the reporting of ongoing clinical trials and clinical trial results to public registries.
+Additionally, approval must also be obtained from a central or each clinical trial site's institutional review board, or IRB, before the trials may be initiated, and the IRB must monitor the study until completed and re-assess and approve the study at least annually.
+There are also requirements governing the reporting of certain clinical trials and clinical trial results to public registry and results databases.